A lot is going on in our world right now.

 I sense that a significant move is taking place away from attractional (seeker-sensitive) models of ministry to missional (empowered disciples/community engagement) models of ministry.

-Many evangelical churches of the late twentieth and early twenty-first century were built on the seeker-sensitive paradigm championed by leaders like Bill Hybels (Willowcreek), Rick Warren (Saddleback) and Andy Stanley (Northpoint).
-Much of the language contained in the Identity Statements of these types of churches have been borrowed from these particular megachurches as pioneers of the movement.
+Many evangelical churches of the late twentieth and early twenty-first centuries were built on the seeker-sensitive paradigm championed by leaders like Bill Hybels (Willowcreek), Rick Warren (Saddleback), and Andy Stanley (Northpoint).
+Much of the language in the Identity Statements of these types of churches has been borrowed from these particular megachurches as pioneers of the movement.

 The primary goal for these churches has been to create weekend service experiences that remove potentially offensive elements of the gospel and make church accessible and enjoyable to the un-churched (e.g. at Northpoint, their vision has been to be “a church that unchurched people love to attend”, and one of their key measurables was the extent to which unchurched people indicate they have enjoyed their experience of Northpoint).